Affiliate links on Android Authority may earn us a commission. Learn more.

 In summary, to maximize blur, you have to make sure you do everything you can to shorten the depth of field.
-This would mean shooting with the largest aperture and sensor size you can get, all while getting as close and being as zoomed in as possible.
+This would mean shooting with the largest aperture and sensor size possible, all while getting as close and being as zoomed in as you can.

 Lens quality matters

-Now that you know how depth of field and blur are controlled, it’s time to talk about bokeh.
+Now that you know how to control depth of field and blur, it’s time to talk about bokeh.
 While we don’t like to say equipment matters, in this case, it’s a significant factor to get high-quality bokeh.
-More specifically, good bokeh depends a lot on the quality of your lens.
+More specifically, good bokeh depends a lot on the quality of your lens and its maximum aperture.

 The lens will render blur and determine the bokeh, which means you should aim for the highest quality optics you can find.
-It’s also important to give yourself the upper hand with a fast, wide-aperture lens.
-Pro-level zoom lenses with wide apertures can be expensive, but they do an amazing job with bokeh.
-Those not wanting to spend small fortunes and looking to get nice bokeh should consider prime lenses (non-variable focal length), which are often made with great glass and can have very wide apertures at more comfortable price points.
+It’s also essential to give yourself the upper hand with a fast, wide-aperture lens.
+Pro-level zoom lenses with wide apertures can be expensive, but they do a fantastic job with bokeh.
+Those not wanting to spend small fortunes and looking to get nice bokeh should consider prime lenses (non-variable focal length), which are often made with excellent glass and can have very wide apertures at more comfortable price points.

 After finding the best lenses, all you need to do is apply the techniques found in the previous section to decrease the depth of field as much as possible.

 Be wary of the bokeh obsession

 If a photo wouldn't look good with everything in focus, it probably won't look good with parts blurred out either.Edgar Cervantes

-Because nice bokeh usually comes with a shallower depth of field, it is common to see important parts of the image out of focus.
-Or sometimes, there are things in the background that would add more meaning to an image, but are unnoticeable thanks to the substantial blur.
-I have seen photographers forget important factors like composition, color theory, balance, and other factors.
+Because nice bokeh usually comes with a shallower depth of field, it is common to make mistakes and leave important parts of the image out of focus.
+Sometimes, things in the background would add more meaning to a picture, but are unnoticeable thanks to substantial blur.
+I have also seen photographers totally forget about essential factors like composition, color theory, balance, and other factors.

 If a photo wouldn’t look good with everything in focus, it probably won’t look good with parts blurred out either.
 Think of bokeh as an enhancement to your shots, not a corrective tool.